emberjs/guides/source/object-model/computed-properties-and-aggregate-data.md

 1. The `todos` property of the component is changed to a different array.
 2. An item is added to the `todos` array.
 3. An item is removed from the `todos` array.
+4. An item is replaced in the `todos` array.

 Notably, the computed property will not update if an individual todo is mutated.
 For that to happen, we need to use the special `@each` key.